Xilinx/finn/docs/finn/internals.rst

 Custom Operations/Nodes
 =======================

 FINN uses many custom operations (op_type in ONNX NodeProto) that are not defined in the ONNX operator schema.
-These custom nodes are marked with domain="finn" in the protobuf to identify them as such.
+These custom nodes are marked with domain="finn.*" in the protobuf to identify them as such.
 These nodes can represent specific operations that we need for low-bit networks, or operations that are specific to a particular hardware backend.
 To get more familiar with custom operations and how they are created, please take a look in the Jupyter notebook about CustomOps (see chapter :ref:`tutorials` for details) or directly in the module :py:mod:`finn.custom_op`.

 Custom ONNX Execution Flow
 ==========================